hashem8801/spendwell-expense-tracker/README.md

 ## 🤖 AI Usage

 AI tools (ChatGPT) were used to:

-* Assist in structuring the project (modular design)
+:

-* Generate and refine parts of the UI logic
+Help create and improve charts using matplotlib
-* Help implement data visualization and insights
+Assign and manage colors for different categories
-* Debug errors and improve code clarity
+Fix some bugs and improve code structure

-All logic was reviewed, tested, and understood before final implementation.
+This made the app more user-friendly and easier to understand, especially in terms of visuals.

 ---